Pranav941/house-ambience/README.md

 # House Ambience
-Set your house ambience using a temperature sensor and WS281B Addressable LEDs
+Set your house ambience with respect to the ambient temperature using a temperature sensor and WS281B Addressable LEDs in 5 steps

 ## Pre-requisites